In her book Year of Yes, Shonda Rhimes says

-- I’ve been a waitress at my family’s restaurant, which the Washington Post once reviewed and said it served “good, old-fashioned American grub” (an apt description)
+- I’ve been a waitress at my family’s restaurant, which the Washington Post once reviewed and said it served “good, old-fashioned American grub” (an apt description).

-- Between my husband and me, we have 3 failed businesses, which should make me hang my head in shame, but it only makes me proud that we both took flying leaps at bringing our dreams to reality – it also equips me with a healthy dose of realism about entrepreneurship
+- Between my husband and me, we have 3 failed businesses, which should make me hang my head in shame, but it only makes me proud that we both took flying leaps at bringing our dreams to reality – it also equips me with a healthy dose of realism about entrepreneurship.

-- I’ve worked at 5 institutions of higher education, which is rather like an alcoholic working in a bar – it only fueled my Credentialing Gremlin (that critical inner voice that insists you need just one more piece of paper to validate your existence)
+- I’ve worked at 5 institutions of higher education, which is rather like an alcoholic working in a bar – it only fueled my Credentialing Gremlin (that critical inner voice that insists you need just one more piece of paper to validate your existence).

 Not only am I a fellow introvert, I’m also an extraordinary coach who has committed years to developing my skills.
 I have an attuned ear, and I can hear both your yearning and your self-sabotage, and I can help you find your way through the white noise in your brain to the essence of what you really want.
 One of my favorite proverbs is, “Your mind is like a dangerous neighborhood – don’t go in there alone!”
 Let me accompany you into that space between your ears.
 I can help you find your way.
-Read about how I’ve done just that with the many clients who have trusted me with their stories of both triumph and face planting.

-Make an appointment with me.
+Schedule a free consultation with me.
 I’d like to hear about what’s brought you here, and what’s going on with your career.
 It’s okay to say “Nothing!
 Nothing is going on with my career, and that’s the problem!”
 Let’s look at why you’re stuck and map your way to a more fulfilling fit for you.